 “In a healthy relationship there needs to be enough difference between the partners to keep it interesting; but enough similarities to keep it safe.
 It’s like the excitement of a brand new world but also thee comfort of your well-loved blankie.”

 The bases of a stable and safe relationship allows for a platform in which adventure can grow from.
 Renewing love from that stage can always come with a lot more ease.

 What Makes for an Unhealthy Relationship

 Where healthy relationships affirm us and give us strength, unhealthy relationships break down our emotional security and leave us vulnerable.
-It is through that means that one will often seek comfort elsewhere, whether it is through an affair or another form of reckless behaviour, the consequence of not stabilising our emotional bonds can cause severe depression and anxiety.
+It is through that means that one will often seek comfort elsewhere, whether it is through an affair or another form of reckless behaviour, the consequence of not stabilizing our emotional bonds can cause severe depression and anxiety.

-If the relationship does come to an end, being surrounded by your friends and family and having the support will allow you to mourn in a healthy environment, using that time to focus on yourself and work on your own personal happiness is the most effective way to move passed the hurt.
+If the relationship does come to an end, being surrounded by your friends and family and having the support will allow you to mourn in a healthy environment, using that time to focus on yourself and work on your own personal happiness is the most effective way to move pasT the hurt.